Why Investment Expenses Matter and How Trump Can Raise Them

 However, the mutual fund industry considers itself unique.
 Over the years, it has lobbied securities regulators for exceptional treatment, especially in offsetting its extensive mutual fund marketing and sales expenses by charging these costs off to shareholders.
 The vehicle for this relief comes in fees, which fall under the esoteric name of SEC Rule 12b-1, which governs the fees paid to mutual fund dealers as compensation for selling a fund company’s products.

-These fees were introduced as part of the Securities and Exchange Commission (SEC) 1940 Act.
+The profitable 12-b1 fees were introduced as part of the Securities and Exchange Commission (SEC) 1940 Act.
 According to a paper from SEC financial economist Lori Walsh, “the original justification for the plans, as put forth by the mutual fund industry in the 1970s, was that such (12b-1) fees help attract new shareholders into funds through advertising and by providing incentives for brokers to market the fund.”

 As the number of shareholders increased, fund expenses would be reduced by passing along any scale of the economy generated from providing many of the same services to a larger body of shareholders.
 But that was essentially theory.